-In this guide, you explain what it means when your Kia airbag (SRS) light stays on, common problems, and how you can troubleshoot the airbag light yourself.
+Is your Kia airbag light on?
+This guide explains why the Kia airbag (SRS) light stays on, common problems, and how you can troubleshoot the airbag light yourself.

 What does a Kia airbag light mean?

-To diagnose Kia airbag light, you can't use a generic OBD-II scanner.
+You can’t use a generic OBD-II scanner to diagnose Kia airbag light.
 You need an OBD-II scanner for the airbag system.

 Common Kia Airbag Problems

 Your Kia airbag light may come on for several reasons.
-The most common problems that trigger Kia airbag light are:
+The most common problems that trigger Kia airbag lights are:

 - Passenger occupancy sensor (front passenger seat)